Posted 22-Jun-2019 01:10:55

 Most all companies these days require a co-pay or co-insurance, often specifically with regard to diagnostic testing.
 Basically this usually means that you will be responsible to pay a percentage of certain expenses out-of-pocket (though talk to your agent for specifics).
 With some companies, this percentage may be restricted to the type of diagnostic test, for others, it will be across the board for all diagnostics.
 And for other companies, there might be a co-insurance on all expenses, not just diagnostics--again, talk to your agent for details.

 We currently work with companies that handle diagnostics in different ways.
 One applies the percentage out-of-pocket to only certain types of diagnostics, which can be a good compromise.
 One puts a dollar limit on diagnostics.
-The other requires a percentage to be paid by the insured for all diagnostics, but interestingly, they will allow the insured to pay an additional premium to waive that diagnostic co-insurance clause, which is a rare option in today’s marketplace.
-So if you are particularly concerned about the potential costs of diagnostic tests of all kinds and willing to pay an additional premium, providing your horse otherwise meets the underwriting criteria (this company has a minimum value requirement), you could potentially see about waiving the diagnostic co-insurance clause.
+Some require a percentage to be paid by the insured for all diagnostics, but depending on the horse's insured value will allow the insured to pay an additional premium to waive that diagnostic co-insurance clause.
+So if you are particularly concerned about the potential costs of diagnostic tests of all kinds and willing to pay an additional premium, providing your horse otherwise meets the underwriting criteria, you could potentially see about waiving the diagnostic co-insurance clause.

 What about older horses?
-I heard that I can't get Major Medical/Surgical coverage on my 15-year-old horse?
+I heard that I can't get coverage for Medical or Surgical expenses on my 15-year-old horse?

-Actually many companies will offer Major Medical/Surgical coverage for horses through the ages of 18-20 if the policy is a renewal without a lapse, though rates for the Full Mortality coverage generally begin to increase at around 15 or 16, so the Mortality premiums will increase.
-In addition, the limits of Major Medical/Surgical available for older horses may change over time.
+Actually many companies will offer these coverages for horses through the ages of 18-20 if the policy is a renewal without a lapse, though rates for the Full Mortality coverage generally begin to increase at around 15 or 16, so the Mortality premiums will increase.
+In addition, the limits of Major Medical/Surgical, Veterinary Assistance or Medical Assistance coverage available for older horses may change over time.

-With all these changes to the Major Medical/Surgical coverage, is it really even worth it?
+With all these changes to these coverages, is it really even worth it?

 **These blogs are for basic information purposes only, and do not constitute advice from Broadstone Equine Insurance Agency.
 Contact our office directly at 888-687-8555 or info@BroadstoneEquine.com to speak with an agent for complete and current information regarding all coverages.